© Crown copyright 2018

 we have reduced our own nuclear forces by over half from their Cold War peak in the late 1970s

-we are the only nuclear weapon State recognised under the NPT which has reduced its deterrent capability to a single nuclear weapon system; We have dismantled our maritime tactical nuclear capability and the RAF’s WE177 free fall bombs
+we are the only nuclear weapon State which has reduced its deterrent capability to a single nuclear weapon system; we have dismantled our tactical nuclear capability and the RAF’s WE177 free fall bombs

 - as a result of our reassessment of the minimum necessary requirements for credible deterrence, since 2010 we have:

-- reduced the number of warheads onboard each submarine from 48 to 40
+- reduced the number of warheads on each submarine from 48 to 40

 - reduced our requirement for operationally available warheads from fewer than 160 to no more than 120